What Is Trauma Dumping? Examples, Signs, and Effects

 University of Pretoria School of the Arts, author of “Oversharing in the Time of Selfies”

 It’s important to emphasize once again that talking about a traumatic experience with a person or people you trust can be healthy, supportive, and positive for both sharers and listeners.
 That said, trauma dumping can become a habit or coping mechanism for people who haven’t adequately processed and healed their past experience.
-Or, for people who struggle with social anxiety or intimacy, talking about hard things they’ve gone through may be the only tool they have to get closer to people or try to prove that they deserve sympathy and love.
+Or, for people who struggle with social anxiety or intimacy and don’t have mental health support, talking about hard things they’ve gone through may be the only tool they have to get closer to people or try to prove that they deserve sympathy and love.

 If you think you might be trauma dumping, ask yourself the following questions: